ieee-uvce-cs/ncode/editorials/February-2021/The-One-Where-Chandler-Falls-Asleep.md

 * If both the above checks are true then print both.
 * Else if only first check is true then print forward.
 * Else if only second check is true then print backward.
-* If none is true the print Tusla!
+* If none is true then print Tusla!

 ~~~cpp